ojaha065/simplePHPLoginSystem/README.md

 My take on creating a simple login form with Bootstrap.
 Feel free to modify it to fit your needs.
 #### register.php
 My take on creating a simple registration form with Bootstrap.
 Feel free to modify it to fit your needs.
+#### wordlist.txt
+This is the list of 1000 most common English words.
+It's used by username suggestor.
+You can replace the list with your own .txt file.
+Every word on the list needs to be followed by line break.

 ### Config options